Pinewood Technologies Group (LON:PINE) Shares Down 32.6% – Here’s What Happened

 Here are the key news stories impacting Pinewood Technologies Group this week:

-Separately, Berenberg Bank upped their price target on shares of Pinewood Technologies Group from GBX 700 to GBX 725 and gave the company a “buy” rating in a report on Thursday, November 6th.
-One research analyst has rated the stock with a Buy rating, According to MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of GBX 725.
+Separately, Berenberg Bank lifted their target price on shares of Pinewood Technologies Group from GBX 700 to GBX 725 and gave the stock a “buy” rating in a research report on Thursday, November 6th.
+One equities research analyst has rated the stock with a Buy rating, Based on data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of GBX 725.

-In other Pinewood Technologies Group news, insider Dietmar Exler purchased 2,500 shares of the business’s stock in a transaction on Monday, February 16th.
-The stock was bought at an average cost of GBX 295 per share, for a total transaction of £7,375.
-Also, insider William Berman purchased 13,921 shares of Pinewood Technologies Group stock in a transaction on Monday, December 1st.
-The shares were acquired at an average cost of GBX 357 per share, for a total transaction of £49,697.97.
-In the last three months, insiders acquired 41,466 shares of company stock worth $13,396,112.
+In other news, insider William Berman bought 13,921 shares of the firm’s stock in a transaction that occurred on Monday, December 1st.
+The shares were purchased at an average price of GBX 357 per share, for a total transaction of £49,697.97.
+Also, insider Dietmar Exler purchased 2,500 shares of the business’s stock in a transaction on Monday, February 16th.
+The stock was acquired at an average price of GBX 295 per share, with a total value of £7,375.
+Insiders bought a total of 41,466 shares of company stock valued at $13,396,112 over the last 90 days.
 Insiders own 47.43% of the company’s stock.

 Pendragon PLC is one of the UK’s leading automotive retailers with over 120 locations selling new and used vehicles alongside expert aftercare services.